Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/30-Day-MyDFIR-SOC-Analyst-Challenge.md

 [30-Day MYDFIR SOC Analyst Challenge YouTube playlist](https://www.youtube.com/playlist?list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6)

-Here is the Syllabus for this challenge
+Here is the Syllabus for this challenge:
 ### Week 1
 - Introduction to ELK
 - How to setup ELK